Decisions and Requirements to Obtain Permanent Resident Status through the EB-5 Immigrant Investor Program

 Obtain Conditional Permanent Resident Status

-Once the I-526 Petition is approved by USCIS, the foreign investor must go through the process of obtaining his or her EB-5 Visa (Green Card).
-For investors living outside the U.S., this involves submitting Form DS-230 to the U.S. National Visa Center and being processed through the U.S. consulate or embassy in their home nation.
-Investors legally residing in the U.S. under a different immigrant status must submit Form I-485 to change their status to conditional permanent resident.
+Once the I-526 Petition is approved by USCIS, the foreign investor must go through the process of obtaining his or her EB-5 visa (green card).
+For investors living outside the United States, this involves submitting Form DS-260 to the U.S. National Visa Center and being processed through the U.S. consulate or embassy in their home nation.
+Investors legally residing in the United States under a different immigrant status must submit Form I-485 to change their status to conditional permanent resident.

 The status afforded EB-5 investors at this stage is conditional and lasts for only two years.

 Maintain the NCE and Investment during the Conditional Period